-The converter has a 9 pin DB9 connector of which only 3 lines are used: TX, RX and Ground.
-Some commercial cables have "straight" data lines whereas others are "crossed" (null modern).
+The RS232/RS485 Converter has a 9 pin DB9 connector of which only 3 lines are used: TX, RX and Ground.
+The Converter is connected to the computer with a serial cable through the DB9 connector to the target computer's serial port.
+Commercial serial cables can have either 'straight' data lines or 'crossed' (null modern) data lines.

-In order to accommodate both types, H1 and H2 allow to get a straight or a cross connection to the TX and RX lines.
+In order to accommodate both types of cables, jumpers H1 and H2 are provided to allow for either a 'straight' or a 'crossed' connection to the TX and RX lines.
+If a 'straight' cable is used, jumper H1 is set on RX and H2 on TX.
+If a 'crossed' cable is used, jumper H1 must be set on TX and H2 is set on RX.
 No RTS or other control lines are used since the link is fully duplex.